strukturart/shell-command/README.md

 ### shell-command

-An application for KaiOS to execute shell commands from the Jvascript layer.
+An application for KaiOS to execute shell commands from the Javascript layer.

 ![image1](images/screenshot1.png)